knockout/knockout/documentation/binding-preprocessing.md

 You can hook into Knockout's logic for traversing the DOM by providing a *node preprocessor*.
 This is a function that Knockout will call once for each DOM node that it walks over, both when the UI is first bound, and later when any new DOM subtrees are injected (e.g., via a [`foreach` binding](foreach-binding.html)).

-To do this, define `preprocessNode` function on your binding provider:
+To do this, define a `preprocessNode` function on your binding provider:

     ko.bindingProvider.instance.preprocessNode = function(node) {
         // Use DOM APIs such as setAttribute to modify 'node' if you wish.